fabriziomoscon/cosy-js/docs/index.md

 isn't being solved?
 We think there is and we've built the snuggle control library on top of cosy to solve just that problem.

+Check out the [cosy introduction](./cosy/index.md) for a more detailed explanation of how cosy works.

 # Snuggle #

 > Snuggle lets you build resuable UI controls designed to interract with your